w3c/webrtc-encoded-transform/sdp-explainer.md

 The packetizer will use the rules for the MIME type configured, or the MIME type on the packetizationMode if configured.
 (This assumes that packetization is independent of FMTP)

 ## For receiving
-The depacketizer will use the rules for the MIME type configured, or the MIME type on the packetizationMode if configured.
+The depacketizer will use the rules for the MIME type associated with the payload type.
+If the payload type is associated with an RtpCodecCapability that has a packetizationMode parameter, that packetization mode will be used.

 The decoder can be configured to accept a given PT as indicating a given codec format by the new API call:
 ```